Skip to main content

 Expiry

-The card expires at an exact date and time.
+• Absolute time: the card expires at an exact date and time.
+As with scheduling, you also choose the time zone.

 ABSOLUTE TIME PREVAILS

-If both relative and absolute times are completed, Atomic will respect absolute times.
+If both a relative and an absolute time are supplied, Atomic respects the absolute time.

 Expiring cards using the API

-If using the API, use ISO86001 formatting to specify relative expiry durations.
-See more: Duration formats.
+If using the API, use ISO 8601 duration formatting to specify relative expiry durations.

 Prioritization

-Adding prioritization to a card enables you to show the most relevant and urgent cards at the top of the feed.
+Prioritization lets you surface the most relevant and urgent cards at the top of a customer's feed, so the cards that matter most are seen first.

 Platforms